joeatbayes/http-stress-test/README.md

 You could also just save the [sample script](https://raw.githubusercontent.com/joeatbayes/http-stress-test/master/data/sample-1.tst) using your browser or curl and edit it to use the executable built above.

-## Assumptions

-- Unless specified otherwise assumes all requests can be completed in any order which may in fact happen since they are ran in a multi threaded fashion.
-The #WAIT directive can be used to force prior commands to be completed before subsequent test  cases are executed.

 ## Command Line API

 ```